RobIsaTeam/courses/_course_3_threejs/7-data_driven_animation.md

   })
 ```

+At this point it might be a bit hard to see what's going on so let's change our camera's field of view form 80 to 20.

 > ### Challenge: Scale the spheres
 >
-> 1. To relate our spheres to the data, we want to scale them based on the measured power.
+> To relate our spheres to the data, we want to scale them based on the measured power.
 Using `sphere.scale.set()`, scale each sphere according to the first value in its power array.
 In our data, `power` has been normalised to range between 0 and 1.
 To help make sure the spheres stay visible it might be a good idea to scale them as something like: `1 + 5*power`.
 They'll start of small, but over time, we'll see them grow. ;)

 We've started displaying our data.
 Now, how can we change the size of the spheres dynamically?
 To repeatedly execute a function, we can use the function `setInterval(my_function, timestep)`.
 Whatever `my_function` does is executed every `timestep` milliseconds.
 In our case, our function is supposed to update the size of the bubble.

 We'll need to do a few things to make this work: